gkcoll/PanguLite/README.md

 2. *add_white*

-This is a function that can adds whitespace between the content of half width character (English, English periods, numbers, etc.) and full width character (Chinese characters, etc.), and it's the ***HEART*** of the whole program.
+This is a function that can insert whitespace between the content of half width character (English, English periods, numbers, etc.) and full width character (Chinese characters, etc.), and it's the ***HEART*** of the whole program.

-All input content will go through it, identify all the English and numbers in it, and add blanks at the beginning and end.
+All input content will go through it, identify all the English and numbers in it, and insert whitespaces at the beginning and end.

 The **Regex** for identifying non-Chinese characters is:

-> Note that there is a space in front of the `{0,}` before and after it, to match those half-width strings with more than one whitespace before and after (If have), and then add a space uniformly.
+> Note that there is a space in front of the `{0,}` before and after it, to match those half-width strings with more than one whitespace before and after (If have), and then insert spaces uniformly.

 ```regex
  {0,}[^\u4E00-\u9FFF\uF900-\uFA2D\u3400-\u4DBF\u2F00-\u2FD5\u2E80-\u2EF3\uE400-\uE5E8\uE600-\uE6CF\u31C0-\u31E3\u2FF0-\u2FFB\u3105-\u312F\u31A0-\u31BA\u3007\n，。·！￥…（）—、【】：；“‘”’《》？#/<>*]+ {0,}